-Each semester students should discuss their progress with their mentor, advisor, and the Graduate Director of Literature.
+Each semester students should discuss their progress with their advisor and the Graduate Program Director.
 Students who are not meeting the terms of the Satisfactory Progress policy, will be notified as to which requirements have not been met, what the student must do to meet them, and what penalties, if any, have been imposed.